-As part of keeping our customers safe, we hold a record of any areas of our homes that contain asbestos.
+As part of keeping our tenants safe, we keep a record of any areas of our homes that contain asbestos.

 Asbestos in the home is not a problem as long as it isn't disturbed and is in good condition.
 It only becomes a problem when it's damaged or is disturbed, for example by drilling or sanding.

-It was used in construction because of its strength and fire rating properties and if encapsulated, painted or sealed, or is inaccessible it's perfectly safe.
+It was used in construction because of its strength and fire rating properties and if it's enclosed, painted or sealed, or inaccessible, it's perfectly safe.

 That's why we want to let you know where it's located in your home, so that you do not damage it by accident or carry out any work that could disturb it.

 Take a look at our asbestos leaflet for more information: Asbestos in your home: How to stay safe.

 No - asbestos is only a risk to health if it's in poor condition, broken, or if you're actually working on it.
 It's like live electricity – a constant presence and quite safe unless tampered with.

 If the sheeting is not damaged, there's no danger from the asbestos contained within it.

 Based on the information you can find online, we advise that you do not carry out DIY on any item if you think it may contain asbestos.
 Please contact us first to confirm.

 The risk to householders from carrying out minor repairs is minimal.
 However, to avoid any risk, we advise you not to carry out any further work on items that might contain asbestos.